john-wood-usu/BIOL3070-Wood/JOHNWOOD_UPDATED_TEMPLATE-Warm-up-mosquitoes.md

 ## Questions

-Which species act as large reservoirs of west nile virus?
-Which species require further investigation to mitigate the spread of west nile virus?
+Which species act as large reservoirs of West Nile Virus in the Salt Lake City area?
+Which species require further investigation to mitigate the spread of West Nile Virus?

 ## Hypothesis

-House finches are the largest reservoir of west nile virus.
-House finches are responsible for a large portion of the spread of west nile virus in the Salt Lake City area.
+House finches are the largest reservoir of West Nile Virus.
+House finches are responsible for a large portion of the spread of West Nile Virus in the Salt Lake City area.

 ## Prediction

-Areas with higher counts of house finches will be more likely to test positive for west nile virus.
+Areas with higher blood meal counts of house finches will have more positive test results for West Nile Virus.

 *Fill in here… Turn the hypothesis into a testable prediction (e.g., Locations with mosquito blood meals from house finches will also have